Trusts & Estates Mediation

 It goes without saying that people are more satisfied with their estate planning if their wishes are carried out and conflict is resolved or avoided.
 When there is participation and understanding by family members of the reasons behind a testator’s decisions, testators can encourage family harmony after they die and create a greater chance that the maximum distribution of estate assets will be timely distributed to intended beneficiaries.
 For instance, addressing the needs of children with disparate educational backgrounds and financial means may require a specific discussion with the testator to clarify intent and encourage agreement.
 Likewise, coming to a clear expression about a desire to preserve an asset, such as a family business or real estate, can clarify expectations for future generations.

 From our own life, those of friends, or even the gossip pages, we can probably all recall a family dispute that seemed to spiral as each person involved was sure he or she was absolutely right.
 Often, these disputes end up in the courts and, sometimes, someone emerges as the “clear winner.”
 More likely, a compromise is reached before trial that may not necessarily be the best resolution for the parties.
 This is particularly true in estate litigation.
-The Honorable Kristen Booth Glen, New York County Surrogate's Court Judge, remarked at a program for the New York State Bar Association Dispute Resolution Section that upwards of 95% of all cases before her get settled without a trial.
+The Honorable Kristen Booth Glen, the former New York County Surrogate’s Court Judge, remarked at a program for the New York State Bar Association Dispute Resolution Section that upwards of 95% of all cases before her get settled without a trial.
 Yet, settlement has its own price: in the family context, the time it takes to get the matter settled may have already created irreparable damage and pain.
-And, some settlements bring on a outcome that could not be farthest from the testator’s intent.
+And, some settlements bring on a outcome that could not be farther from the testator’s intent.

 Mediation of trust and estate issues, like all mediation, enables the parties to take control of the outcome.
 It can also ensure privacy of family matters by preventing a contest in the Surrogate’s Court.
 Mediation can address the emotions that may be interfering with the ability to make a rational decision.
 Families grieve in different ways and intensities, but have unique histories with the testator and other beneficiaries that inform their expectations.
 Mediation is particularly suited to the complicated relationships that may arise for persons who have multiple marriages or blended families, special needs children, and children with disparate educational backgrounds, financial means, or emotional connection to the family.
 Many disputes arise because of the time gap between execution of the will and the time of the testator’s death.
 For instance, did a sum of money represent an advancement against the estate or a gift?
 Or, how to handle a specific piece of property devised to a beneficiary that has since been transferred or lost to a casualty?
 While there may be established law addressing these “time gap” issues, often, particular facts do not fall neatly within the framework or seem patently unfair to someone, thereby leading to a dispute.